Semantic Self-Distillation for Language Model Uncertainty: Conclusion

 \section{Conclusion}

-We introduced Semantic Self-Distillation (SSD), a distributional probing framework that distils a language model’s sampled semantic answer distribution into a lightweight, prompt-conditioned density estimator.
-Unlike scalar probes which compress uncertainty into a single score, SSD predicts an explicit semantic density, enabling analytic dispersion scoring and additional distribution-level operations in a single forward pass.
+We introduced Semantic Self-Distillation (SSD), a framework for distilling a language model's sampled semantic answer distribution into a lightweight, prompt-conditioned predictive density.
+Rather than reducing uncertainty to a scalar score, SSD models the geometry of the semantic output space itself, enabling analytic dispersion estimates and likelihood-based evaluation in a single forward pass.